 Important Travel Document Information – Please Read

-Appointments are subject to availability, for the best chances of obtaining a Poland visa in time for your trip you should not delay submitting your application.
+Appointments are subject to availability, for the best chances of obtaining a Visa to Greece in time for your trip you should not delay submitting your application.

 Greece is in the Schengen area which is a zone in which 26 European countries have abolished their internal borders to allow for free and unrestricted movement of people, while also adhering to common rules for controlling external borders and combating criminality by bolstering the common judicial system and police cooperation.